 - 4.1 Changes in an SBE's Certification status after submission of the Contractor's Bid shall be handled as follows: - 4.1.1.
 If an SBE's Certification terminates due to expiration or graduation, the dollars paid to the SBE on the Contract shall still count toward the Committed SBE Goal. - 4.1.2.
-If an SBE's Certification terminates due to the SBE having done any of the following, then the dollars paid to the SBE on the Contract shall NOT count toward the Committed SBE Goal and the Contractor shall be deemed in violation of the SBO Program and in breach of the Contract if it had knowledge of such conduct: - The SBE has obtained SBE Certification by false or fraudulent means; - The SBE acts as a Conduit on any City Contract with the Contractor; or
+If an SBE's Certification terminates because the City determines that the SBE is an Affiliate, or if an SBE is found to be an Affiliate of the Contractor (even if not decertified), then the Section 3.3 shall determine whether there is a Program violation and whether the Contractor receives credit toward the SBE Goal for amounts paid to the Affiliate. - 4.1.3.
+If an SBE's Certification terminates due to the SBE having done any of the following, then the dollars paid to the SBE on the Contract shall NOT count toward the Committed SBE Goal and the Contractor shall be deemed in violation of the SBO Program and in breach of the Contract if it had knowledge of such conduct: - The SBE has obtained SBE Certification by false or fraudulent means; - The SBE acts as a Conduit on any City Contract with the Contractor; - The SBE fails to perform a Commercially Useful Function reasonably commensurate to the compensation the Contractor agreed to pay such SBE, or

-The SBE fails to perform a Commercially Useful Function reasonably commensurate to the compensation the Contractor agreed to pay such SBE.
 Notwithstanding the above, if an SBE's Certification terminates due to the SBE obtaining it by false or fraudulent means, then the Contractor shall be able to count toward the SBE Goal all amounts paid to the SBE prior to the date the Contractor became aware of such deception (and such time thereafter as is in the City's judgment reasonably necessary for the Contractor to replace the SBE).